theDavidBarton/the-harry-potter-database/README.md

 # Copyright

-The Harry Potter Database is a non-commercial open source project.
+The Harry Potter Database is a non-commercial open-source project.

 ## Content

-Harry Potter and all associated names are copyright J.K.
+Harry Potter and all associated names are copyrighted J.K.
 Rowling and Warner Bros.
 Entertainment Inc.

 All data has been freely collected from open sources such as [Harry Potter Wikia](https://harrypotter.fandom.com/wiki/Main_Page).